Redon-Tech/Emergency-Vehicle-Creator/docs/get-started/vehicle-setup/vehicle-creator/getting-started.md

 Here are some recommended next steps to help you get started:

 1. **[Configuring Equipment](./configuring-equipment.md)**: Learn how to add and configure equipment for your vehicle.
-2. [Pre-Outfitted Vehicles](..//custom-vehicles/preoutfitted.md): Lean how to use your own vehicles.
+2. [Pre-Outfitted Vehicles](..//custom-vehicles/preoutfitted.md): Learn how to use your own vehicles.
-3. [Convert from V2 to V3](..//custom-vehicles/v2-to-v3.md): Learn how to convert your V2 vehicles to V3.
+3. [Convert from V2 to V3](..//custom-vehicles/v2-v3.md): Learn how to convert your V2 vehicles to V3.

 ---